ebzzry/ebzzry.github.io/src/index.md

 <img src="images/banner.jpg" style="width: 100%;" alt="A strong contrast of mid-day sunlight against a banana leaf." title="A strong contrast of mid-day sunlight against a banana leaf." align="center" />

-A blog about computing, philosophy, and pseudorandom stuff.
+A blog about computing, predilections, and pseudorandom stuff.

 * [A Brief Git & GitHub Tour](git-github.html)
 * [Emacs and Pairs](emacs-pairs.html)